MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-pen-firmware.md

 ---
-title: "Update pen firmware on Surface Hub 2S"
+title: "Update pen firmware on Surface Hub"
-description: "This page describes how to update firmware for the Surface Hub Pen." ms.prod: surface-hub
+description: "This page describes how to update firmware for the Surface Hub Pen" ms.prod: surface-hub
 author: coveminer
 ms.author: chauncel
 manager: frankbu
 ms.topic: how-to
-ms.date: 04/15/2021
+ms.date: 12/05/2023
 ms.localizationpriority: Medium
+appliesto:
+- Surface Hub 2S
+- Surface Hub 3
 ---

-# Update pen firmware on Surface Hub 2S
+# Update pen firmware on Surface Hub

 You can update firmware on Surface Hub Pen from Windows Update for Business or by downloading the firmware update to a separate PC.